corpnewt/SSDTTime/README.md

 - DMAR
     - Remove Reserved Memory Regions from the DMAR table
 - SSDT-SBUS-MCHC
-    - System Management Bus compatibility table
+    - Defines an MCHC and BUS0 device for SMBus compatibility

 Additionally on Linux and Windows the tool can be used to dump the system DSDT.